EricWilbanks/faseAlign/README.rst

 faseAlign
 =========

-This project is currently in development.
 Documentation can be found at http://fasealign.readthedocs.io/.

 To install faseAlign, call from the command line: